rust-lang/rust-bindgen/README.txt

 Usage: ./bindgen [options] input.h
 Options:
     -h or --help     Display help message
-    -l <name>       Link name of the library
+    -l <name>        Name of a library to link to, can be proivded multiple times
     -o <output.rs>   Write bindings to <output.rs> (default stdout) -match <name>    Only output bindings for definitions from files whose name contains <name>
                      If multiple -match options are provided, files matching any rule are bound to.
     -builtins        Output bindings for builtin definitions
                      (for example __builtin_va_list)
+    -abi <abi>       Indicate abi of extern functions (default C) -allow-bitfields Don't fail if we encounter a bitfield (default is false, since rust does not support bitfields) -emit-clang-ast  Output the ast (for debugging purposes)

     Options other than stated above are passed to clang.